HomeCommunicationtruecaller

 Permissions and downsides we will not gloss over

-The free app is also ad-supported, and the ads can feel intrusive after a busy day of calls.
-Battery use is modest in our experience but not zero, since the app runs a service in the background to catch incoming numbers.
+The free app is also ad-supported, and the ads can feel intrusive after a busy day of calls, with full-screen promos appearing after some call screens.
+Battery use is modest in our experience but not zero, since the app runs a background service to catch incoming numbers; on most phones we measured it sitting low in the battery list, well behind the screen and the browser.
 None of this is a dealbreaker, but it is the reason we recommend granting permissions deliberately rather than tapping accept on autopilot.
-If raw privacy is your top priority, pair it with a careful approach to the rest of your messaging, like the apps in our roundup of privacy-conscious Android SMS apps.

 Alternatives and where Truecaller fits